 - Promise the reader something – Next, you need to promise the reader that you can help them with their problem or meet their need.

-- Preview the content – Finally, you need to give the reader a preview of what they can expect from your content.
+- Preview the content – Finally, you need to give the reader a preview of what they can expect.
 This helps to generate interest and creates a desire to read more.

 For example, let’s say you’re writing a blog post about SEO copywriting.